Types of students

 Inactive continuing students (undergraduate students only)

-- if previous UNT enrollment was as a transient, dual credit, summer visiting student or special student, all academic credentials from all institutions attended are required prior to re-enrollment; international students should contact the Office of International Admissions.
+2. If previous UNT enrollment was as a dual credit student, all academic credentials from all institutions attended are required prior to re-enrollment; international students should contact the Office of International Admissions.

 Former students (graduated students only)